 Let’s go back 30 years ago to the era when the address space of the Internet began to be shared among participants in the exchange of information.

-In that period, the shortage of IPv4 was not evident, and the address space was allocated to any organization that asked for it, irrespective of her current needs.
+In that period, the shortage was not evident, and the address space was allocated to any organization that asked for it, irrespective of her current needs.

 Where a /24 network (256 addresses) would be more than enough, a /16 network (65512 addresses) was allocated.
 No one counted the allocated sources, as there seemed to be enough for everyone and for a long time.
 Research institutes, state agencies, and higher education institutes were the first to receive them.
 Then IP addresses are allocated among the big corporations and firms.
 The blocks allocated at that time could not be fully used since the then participants on the Internet did not have such a number of nodes in their networks.
 Thus, unused addresses were safely forgotten.

-Later, with the commercialization of the Internet, the distribution of IP addresses began to be carried out among Internet service providers, where the degree of utilization of IP addresses was already much higher.
+Later, with the commercialization of the Internet, the distribution of IP addresses began to be carried out among Internet service providers, where the degree of utilization was already much higher.
 But a vast number of blocks were once given to those who never planned to use them.

 As a result, up to 30% of the world’s IP addresses at the disposal of various LIRs (Local Internet Registry), which is almost 1.3–1.4 billion, are now in a frozen state and are withdrawn from the world’s address space.
 According to the latest report by RIPE NCC, only in Germany, about 40 million IP addresses are not explicitly used.
 They are managed by LIRs, which do not perform their function of allocating them.